Labrosvel/New-Project/Environment_&_Git.md

 - git branch -vv
 - git push origin branchname
 - git pull
+- git fetch --prune *#Synchronize the local with the remote*
+- git fetch --all --prune *#Synchronize all branches with the remote*
+- git pull --ff-only *#Validate that current branch is synchronized with remote*
 ## 3. Check dev and master are on the same commit
 - git checkou branch1
 - git log branch2..branch1